MurrayIII/UnicodeMathML/playground/help.md

 | Ctrl+y  | Redo |
 | Ctrl+z  | Undo |
 ## Symbol galleries
-Unicode has [most](https://www.unicode.org/reports/tr25/) math symbols in usage today.
+Unicode has [almost all math symbols](https://www.unicode.org/reports/tr25/) in use today.
 The symbol galleries located below the input and output windows contain the most common math symbols.
 You can enter a symbol in a gallery by clicking on it or by typing its control word as described in the _Entering symbols_ section above.